Trademark Productions Master Terms & Conditions of Services

 • shall not contain or facilitate the transmission, downloading, uploading, installation, or implementation of any computer virus, worm, spyware, or other computer code, files, or programs designed to interrupt, destroy, limit or interfere with the functionality of any computer software, hardware, or telecommunications service or equipment;

-• shall not be used for any “mail bombing”, SPAM, or “denial of service” (DDOS) attacks;
+• shall not be used for any “mail bombing,” SPAM, or “denial of service” (DDOS) attacks;

-• shall not be used to remove or export from the United States any services, product, technical data, or other information in violation of any restrictions, laws, or regulations of the United States or any other applicable country; and
+• shall not be used to remove or export from the United States any services, products, technical data, or other information in violation of any restrictions, laws, or regulations of the United States or any other applicable country; and

 • shall not violate any applicable law.